What is considered under video solutions?

 Video Solutions: System Components

-Live Video Cameras
+Live Video Cameras for Video Solutions

 Networks can be set up to facilitate sharing of the videos.
 A computer network is a set of computers connected together for the purpose of sharing resources.
-The most common resource shared today is connection to the internet.
+The most common resource shared today is a connection to the internet.
 Other shared resources can include a printer or a file server.
-In certain organizations, computer network is also further segmented into intranet where it is privately owned and in a closed circuit.
-This provides higher levels of security and prevents the information or video from being shared to the entire public.
+In certain organizations, the computer network is also further segmented into intranet where it is privately owned and in a closed circuit.
+This provides higher levels of security and prevents the information or video from being shared with the entire public.

 Some computer network hardware features Uplink ports designed for plugging in network cables.
 These ports allow a network to communicate with other outside networks.
 Uplink ports on home routers, for example, allow connecting to broadband modems and the Internet.
 Connections to an uplink port using the same cable or wireless link can transfer data both from and to devices on either.
-The term uplink and downlink here apply to which end of the connection initiates a data transfer.
+The terms uplink and downlink here apply to which end of the connection initiates a data transfer.
 While this means Ethernet crossover cables can be used for connecting a computer to an uplink port or by connecting two uplink ports to each other, it is highly inadvisable.

 - Connecting a broadband modem to a home router for Internet access.